adobe/spectrum-css/site/README.md

 │       ├── enhancement.js - Enhancements that make examples interactive
 │       ├── polyfills.js - Polyfills for old browsers
 │       ├── site.js - The actual site navigation code
-│       └── typekit.js - Typekit that knows how to choose large/small kits based on the langage attribute └── templates
+│       └── typekit.js - Typekit that knows how to choose large/small kits based on the language attribute └── templates
     ├── individualComponent.pug - template to build individual component packages
-    └── sidebsiteComponentar.pug - template to build docs for components in bundles
+    └── siteComponent.pug - template to build docs for components in bundles
 ```

 ## Architecture